kimmydotzip/kimmy.sh/README.md

+# What the fuck are you trying to pull here Kimmy?

-It's harmless.
+It's harmless and silly.
 Don't freak out.
-Maybe I'll write a README at some point, but there's more info in the script itself.
+Maybe I'll write a better README at some point, but there's more info in the script itself.

-index.html  --> the bash script
-access.html --> the landing page
+## Files
+- **`index.html`**
+  This is the bash script.
+Yes it does have an html extension.

+- **`access.html`**
+  The landing page you'll see if you're not using `curl`.
+I burned 17 trees using AI to get it to look this nice.

+## Fancy Redirects
-I use a redirect rule to send anything that isn't "User-Agent: curl*" to the access.html page.
+I use a redirect rule to send anything that isn't  `"User-Agent: curl*"` to the `access.html` page.
 Super fancy.

+---

+Stop piping stuff from the internet to bash.